How to Grow Balloon Flower Plants

 About Growing Balloon Flower in Your Home Garden

-This low maintenance plant is native to Eastern Asia, Balloon flowers open into a two-inch across, five-pointed star of violet-blue, pink, or white, depending upon variety.
+This low-maintenance plant is a member of the Bellflower family.
+Balloon flowers open into a two-inch across, five-pointed star of violet-blue, pink, or white, depending upon variety.
 But, that’s not all.
 In the Fall, the foliage turns an attractive gold color.

 Balloon Flowers are great as cut flowers.
 But, the stem contains a milky sap.
 After cutting, seal the cut end of the stem with a lit match or candle.